MohanKishore369/DBMSLab/README.md

-# DBMSLabProject
+# DBMSLabProjects
-This is the repository for DBMS Lab project
+This is the repository for DBMS Lab projects